Automatic translation from Google translate:

 The seller will subtract the amount withheld in the result of his Non-Residents Tax declaration, which must be presented in the 3 months following that former month.
 Should there be a difference in his favour, he is allowed to be refunded.

-This article is written by one of our independent partners in Spain, Maite, who is one of our Fiscal partners in Catalunya.
-Check her profile in our team section.
+This article is written by one of our independent partners in Spain, Maite, who is one of our Fiscal partners in Catalonia.
+Check her profile.